uptonking/note4yaoo/lib-editor-prosemirror-issues-stars.md

 - ## what difference between the plugin view and nodeViews and schema and decoration?
 - https://discuss.prosemirror.net/t/what-can-plugin-view-do-or-what-should-it-be-used-for/3517
-- a `NodeView` is used to control how a specific node is rendered (like a codeblock) but is within the editorview and semi-managed by ProseMirror
+- `NodeView` is used to control how a specific node is rendered (like a codeblock) but is within the editorview and semi-managed by ProseMirror
-  - There are a limit set of hooks like update, destroy to control the `NodeView` similar to that of a `PluginView` (but more scoped/granular);
+  - There are a limit set of hooks like `update` , `destroy` to control the `NodeView` similar to that of a `PluginView` (but more scoped/granular);
   - they’re only called a change affects a node, not when a change affects the editor view.
 - We tend to think about the “view” section in the same way we think about a “useEffect” hook in React.
 The update function can be treated like the “deps” array in useEffect and then you can use destroy to do a final clean up.
 It’s a really great spot to react to state changes and then perform side effects.
   - Manipulating the dom outside of view.dom